alecddss/MH3U-Save-Editor/README.md

 - Additionally, this application was created in Windows and may not work on other operating systems.
 - Finally, this application was tested using a North American version of Monster Hunter 3 Ultimate (Wii U), and so other versions may not work as intended.

+## Known Issues

+- When runnning MH3U Save Editor.exe, you may get a Windows SmartScreen alert notifying you that this program has an "unknown publisher".
+This is normal.
+To avoid this alert, I have to pay a subscription to buy a certificate from a known publisher.
+I can't currently afford this, especially since this project is something I was doing for fun in my downtime.
+For what it's worth, I assure you nothing in this application can harm your computer.

 ## Pre-Requisite:

 1. Locate your Monster Hunter 3 Ultimate (MH3U) save file on your computer.
 The easiest way is to open Cemu, then right-click on MH3U > Save directory > user > 80000001.